 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

-With the preponderance of excellent travel credit card offers currently available, including those for Delta’s cobranded credit cards and ones from Hilton, you might be thinking about applying for a new card.
+With the preponderance of excellent travel credit card offers currently available, you might be thinking about applying for a new card.
 If you were to get just a single travel credit card right now, though, it should be the Chase Sapphire Preferred® Card.
-It is offering a current bonus of 60,000 points after spending $4,000 on purchases within the first three months of account opening.
-Not only that, but the Ultimate Rewards points it earns are more versatile than almost any other rewards currency out there, including most airline miles and hotel points.
+The Ultimate Rewards points it earns are more versatile than almost any other rewards currency out there, including most airline miles and hotel points.
 Throw in its excellent travel and purchase protections, and a few other value-added perks, and the Chase Sapphire Preferred will be the only travel credit card you need as you get out into the world again.

 The term “travel rewards” usually means airline miles or hotel points.
 However, the Ultimate Rewards points you can earn with the Chase Sapphire Preferred are another type of travel rewards currency, and they can be much more useful.
 That’s because instead of only being able to redeem them for award tickets on a single airline or free nights with just one hotel chain, you can use Ultimate Rewards points in a variety of interesting ways, both travel-related and otherwise.